fusion-energy/paramak/docs/source/paramak.parametric_components.rst

 =====================

 These are components that represent a selection of the components found in fusion reactors and are created from parameters.
-These componets all inherit from the parametric shape classes.
+These components all inherit from the parametric Shape classes.

 BlanketConstantThicknessArcH()
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^